 A paramedic responds to 911 calls to administer care to sick or injured patients in emergency situations.
-They are trained to apply first-aid treatment and perform basic life support techniques such as cardiopulmonary resuscitation.
-Paramedics are often the first contact point between the inured or sick and healthcare.
+They are trained to apply first-aid treatment and perform basic life-support techniques such as cardiopulmonary resuscitation.
+Paramedics are often the first contact point between the injured or sick and healthcare.
 As such, they are responsible for making initial assessments and transporting patients to the hospital.

 Paramedics are entrusted with the important job of providing lifesaving care in the event of an emergency.
 As such, they must possess the discipline, disposition, and quick wit needed to provide effective care as quickly as possible.